 Now you’re off!
-Head into space and look for the signal that will guide you to the base building mission.
-You can go directly to the next questline or check out the space station first.
+Head into space and answer the call that comes in and forces you to test your ship systems.
+After this, you’ll see a destination marked on another planet.
+You can go directly to the next mission or check out the space station first.
 You won’t be able to do much there yet, but it’s nice to see all the ships you can’t afford and upgrades you can’t buy yet.
 If you want some more, check out my guide for how to play hour two.

 Don’t worry if you die a few times.
 The first hour of No Man’s Sky can be super stressful, but trust me, it’s worth it.